2012 Nippon Professional Baseball season

-The 2012 Nippon Professional Baseball season is the 63rd season since the NPB was reorganized in 1950.
+The 2012 Nippon Professional Baseball season was the 63rd season since the NPB was reorganized in 1950.

 Regular season standings

 Climax Series

 Note: All of the games that are played in the first two rounds of the Climax Series are held at the higher seed's home stadium.
 The team with the higher regular-season standing also advances if the round ends in a tie.

 First stage

 The regular season league champions, the Hokkaido Nippon-Ham Fighters (PL) and the Yomiuri Giants (CL), received byes to the championship round.